Pleural Diseases

 Pleural Thickening Treatment

-As with pleural plaques, pleural thickening usually does not require treatments, since it doesn’t cause severe symptoms.
+As with pleural plaques, pleural thickening usually does not require treatment, since it doesn’t cause severe symptoms.

 Lifestyle changes like keeping active and stopping smoking are usually the most helpful options.
 Doctors may also recommend pulmonary rehabilitation to strengthen your lungs and increase your quality of life.